 *Three years after completion of Bachelor Degree - Communication & Media Studies.
 ‘Overseas’ refers to the percentage of ALL graduates completing this qualification.
 Other indicators refer only to graduates living in New Zealand.

 A large majority of graduates were employed two years after completing a bachelor’s degree in media and communication studies.
-Some were overseas, and a relatively high number were in further study relative to other qualifications.
-Almost none were receiving a benefit.
-The median salary was estimated to be around $40,100 two years after graduation.
+Some were overseas, and a relatively low number were in further study relative to other qualifications.
+Very few were receiving a benefit.
+The median salary was estimated to be around $42,000 three years after graduation.